 Choose something that will be able reach all the way to the edges.

 Different brands do it in various ways.
-Some have edge cleaning bristles while others have funnels that run all the way to the edges and use suction to pick up dirt.
+Some have edge cleaning bristles.
+And others have funnels that run all the way to the edges and use suction to pick up dirt.

 I didn’t expect Dyson to upgrade their V6 product line this quickly but I’m not complaining.

 The Dyson V8 Absolute is the latest and best Dyson cordless in the market right now, period.

 Nothing in the market, I mean nothing comes close to it in terms of power and agitation.

 No other cordless vacuum out there can beat it in terms of cleaning performance but price is another matter as the V8 will lighten your wallet by around $600!